Cornell-MAE-UG/fa25-portfolio-castiel-li/_projects/mae-3230-dissection.md

 image: /assets/images/mae-3230-dissection/propane-tank.png
 ---

 For MAE 3230, we were assigned to dissect and analyze a fluid machine.
-My group was assigned a propane tank, and our YouTube video can be found [here]({{ https://www.youtube.com/watch?v=lzI_s_GJoqY }}).
+My group was assigned a propane tank, and our YouTube video can be found <a href="https://www.youtube.com/watch?v=lzI_s_GJoqY">here</a>.